 Pick your Type of Site.
 The type of site you select is a shortcut to setting up one or more features.
 All of these features can be turned on or off and added or deleted at any point.
 The pre-sets just give you a shortcut to getting many features you need setup all at once.

 - Department Site - This will include a main page and the Classes and Publications apps.
+Department sites can also have sub-sites added later.

 - Personal Site - This is the default.
 It will include a main page along with Bio and CV basic pages and the Classes and Publications apps.
+Personal sites cannot have sub-sites.

 - UNH WMD Lab/Research Group - This includes a main page along with About, Contact, News & Events, Research, and Resources basic pages.
 The Events, News, People (Profiles), and Publications apps are turned on.